cs01/gdbgui/README.rst

 Compatibility
 -------------

-Python versions: 2.7, 3.4, 3.5, 3.6, 3.6-dev, 3.7-dev, pypy

-Operating systems: Ubuntu 14.04+, macOS, Windows (in cygwin)
+Operating systems: Ubuntu 14.04+, macOS, Windows

+gdb: 7.7+

+Languages: C, C++, golang, rust (any language supported by gdb itself)

 Browsers: Tested with Chrome, Firefox.
 Should work with any modern, standards-compliant browser.
 JavaScript and cookies must be enabled.

-gdb: 7.7+

-Languages: C, C++, golang, rust (any language supported by gdb itself)
+If using the Python distribution rather than binary executable: 2.7, 3.4, 3.5, 3.6, pypy

 Install
 -------
-Use a bundled executable available at `gdbgui.com/downloads.html <https://gdbgui.com/downloads.html>`_ (Linux only), or
+Binary executables available at `gdbgui.com/downloads.html <https://gdbgui.com/downloads.html>`_ or, alternatively a Python package is available as well:

 ``pip install gdbgui --upgrade``